CUBRID/cubrid-manual/en/sql/query/show.rst

     SHOW EXEC STATISTICS [ALL]

-The following example shows the result of exeucting query in the *demodb* database.
+The following example shows the result of executing query in the *demodb* database.

 .. code-block:: sql